SmithLabBio/popai/docs/usage/usermodels.rst

 Inside the models folder, the user should place their model files.
 There are a two naming requirements:

 1. Model files must end in the suffix '.model'.
 2. Model file names must end in '_x', where x is an integer.
-The integers should be sequential (i.e., 1-5 for five models).
+The integers should be sequential and begin with 0 (i.e., 0-4 for five models).

 For example, my directory structure could look as follows:

 - user_models/
+    - model_0.model
     - model_1.model
     - model_2.model
-    - model_3.model

 ========================================
 Model Files